Features like online forms, event calendars and blog feeds can help make for a more dynamic, content-rich webpage.

 - Buttons must follow a consistent, branded style including color, size and overall design aesthetic

 - "Wave" is only for links to blogs

 - Prospective Student CTA buttons use variations of the approved template with customized text and graphic elements

 - See the Undergraduate Admissions homepage for an example

 - Other CTAs Buttons: title-case white text on WSU purple background with rounded corners

 - Buttons must be used sparingly on a website at the discretion of the Web Team

-- The call-to-action text must be compelling and specific
+- The call-to-action text must be compelling, specific and as short as possible

 - The button must be formatted to be responsive to display well on multiple screen sizes